-Nettie Scott graduated from London College of Fashion (LCF) in 1997, with a National Diploma in Fashion: Design and Technology.
+Nettie Scott graduated from London College of Fashion (LCF) in 1997, having studied on both the National Diploma (1995) and the Higher National Diploma in Fashion: Design and Technology.
 After graduating Nettie went on to work for big names including Levi’s before deciding to set up her own brand, N-Rapture, followed by Nettie Scott Boys and Nettie Scot Girls.

 We caught up with Nettie to find out how her time at LCF has impacted on her work.